abmoallim/abmoallim/posts/i-loved-cursor-pro-until-the-credits-changed.md

 ---

 ## Bugs and Other Niggles (Not the Reason I’m Leaving)

 To be clear: this isn’t a story about buggy software.
 There are a few bugs, but nothing that would make me leave on its own.
 The UX around usage and the pricing model is the real problem for me.
 If Cursor fixed the usage display, made the model-usage rules easier to understand, or rebalanced how included usage maps to the newer models, I’d be back in a heartbeat.
 I mean it: I love the product.

 ---

 ## So I’m Trying Windsurf

 Because of the credit changes and the dashboard confusion, I’m switching to **Windsurf**.
 They are offering what Cursor originally did: 500 requests for a fixed price.
 It’s simple and predictable, and that’s exactly what I need when coding for my job, side projects, and freelance clients.
+[See Windsurf’s pricing here](https://windsurf.com/pricing).

 Would I recommend Cursor today?
 Not as-is.
 Would I recommend it to certain people?
 Maybe, if you’re curious and don’t mind crunching numbers and monitoring usage closely, it might still be a good fit.
 But for now, when someone asks me “is Cursor Pro worth it?” my answer is: it was absolutely worth it for me for nine months, but with the current pricing and usage model I can’t recommend it to people who want a predictable, hands-off experience.

 ---

 ## Closing: A Love Letter, But Conditional

 I’m not writing this as a burn notice.
 Cursor did a lot of things right and it helped me ship more and worry less for months.
 This is more of a frustrated love letter: I want Cursor to work, and I’d happily come back if the team made the usage model simpler and gave more predictable included usage for those of us who rely on it day to day.